 Students must be enrolled in the fall and spring semesters for a minimum of 3 credit hours in chemistry courses.
-The appropriate course for those engaged only in research is "Thesis Research", CHEM 7970; or for those only writing a thesis, "Faculty Consultation", CHEM 7980.
-(Please note: for those with special certification needs, e.g. to prevent the beginning of undergraduate loan payments, it may be necessary to register for more than 3 hours per semester).
+The appropriate course for those engage d only i n CHEM 7970; o r for those only writin/Poteaseanotethesis, for those with special certification needs, e.g. to prevent the beginning of undergraduate loan payments, it may be necessary to register for more than 3 hours per semester).
 For detailed instructions related to TA and RA course registration the students must consult with the Graduate Coordinator.
-Graduate School's continuous registration policy can be found here: https://gradschool.utah.edu/graduate-catalog/registration):
+Graduate School' S continuoupsolicy reang bes flourned theire on https://gradschool.utah.edu/graduate-catalog/registration):